-To establish an SBP procedure, the SME of an SBP initiator shall issue an MLME-SBP.request primitive with PeerSTAAddress parameter equal to the intended SBP responder’s MAC address.
-The MLME-SBP.request primitive shall include valid SBP Parameters and Sensing Measurement Parameters parameters.
-The MLME-SBP.request primitive may include a Sensing Responder Addresses parameter to indicate a set of preferred sensing responders.
+To establish an SBP procedure, the SME of an SBP initiator shall issue an MLME-SBP.request primitive that results in the transmission of an SBP Request frame to the intended SBP responder.
+The SBP Request frame shall include valid SBP Parameters element and Sensing Measurement Parameters element .
+The SBP Request frame may include a Sensing Responder Addresses field within the SBP Parameters element to indicate a set of preferred sensing responders.

 The SBP procedure expiry timer value is indicated in the SBP Parameters element within the SBP Request frame (see 9.6.7.54 ((Protected) SBP Request frame format)).
 Upon expiry of the corresponding SBP procedure expiry timer, the SBP procedure shall be considered terminated (see 11.55.2.4 (Termination)).

 On receiving an SBP Request frame, the SBP responder shall validate the frame and issue an MLME-SBP.indication primitive.
-If the SME of an SBP responder receives an MLME-SBP.indication primitive, it shall issue an MLME-SBP.response primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address within aSBPSetupExpiry.
-The Status Code parameter within the MLME-SBP.response primitive should be set to SUCCESS to indicate that the SBP procedure request is accepted if the SBP responder is able to satisfy the SBP request with parameters indicated in the MLME-SBP.indication primitive.
-The Status Code parameter within the MLME-SBP.response primitive shall be set to REQUEST_DECLINED or to REJECTED_WITH_SUGGESTED_CHANGES to indicate that the SBP procedure request is rejected if the SBP responder is not able to satisfy the SBP request with parameters indicated in the MLME-SBP.indicationprimitive.
+If the SME of an SBP responder receives an MLME-SBP.indication primitive, it shall issue an MLME-SBP.response primitive that results in the transmission of an SBP Response frame to the SBP initiator within aSBPSetupExpiry.
+The Status Code field within the SBP Response frame should be set to SUCCESS to indicate that the SBP procedure request is accepted if the SBP responder is able to satisfy the SBP request with parameters indicated in the SBP Request frame.
+The Status Code field within the SBP Response frame shall be set to REQUEST_DECLINED or to REJECTED_WITH_SUGGESTED_CHANGES to indicate that the SBP procedure request is rejected if the SBP responder is not able to satisfy the SBP request with parameters indicated in the SBP Request frame.

-If the Status Code parameter within the MLME-SBP.response primitive is equal to REJECTED_WITH_SUGGESTED_CHANGES, the MLME-SBP.response primitive shall include the SBP Parameters and Sensing Measurement Parameters parameters that specify preferred SBP and sensing measurement session parameters, respectively.
+If the Status Code field within the SBP Response frame is equal to REJECTED_WITH_SUGGESTED_CHANGES, the SBP Response frame shall include the SBP Parameters element and Sensing Measurement Parameters element that specify preferred SBP and sensing measurement session parameters, respectively.

-If the StatusCode parameter within the MLME-SBP.response primitive is equal to SUCCESS, the MLMESBP.response primitive shall include a Measurement Session ID parameter that specifies the Measurement Session ID assigned for the SBP setup exchange.
-In this case, the MLME-SBP.response primitive shall not include a Sensing Measurement Parameter parameter and may include an SBP Parameters parameter.
+If the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP Response frame shall include a Measurement Session ID Indication field that specifies the Measurement Session ID assigned for the SBP setup exchange.
+In this case, the SBP Response frame shall not include a Sensing Measurement Parameter element and may include an SBP Parameters element .

-If the StatusCode parameter within the MLME-SBP.response primitive is equal to SUCCESS, the MLMESBP.response primitive shall include an AID/USID parameter that specifies the AID/USID assigned to the SBP initiator.
+If the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP Response frame shall include an AID/USID field that specifies the AID/USID assigned to the SBP initiator.

-If the StatusCode parameter within the MLME-SBP.response primitive is equal to REQUEST_DECLINED, the MLME-SBP.response primitive shall not include a Sensing Measurement Parameter parameter nor an SBP Parameters parameter.
+If the Status Code field within the SBP Response frame is equal to REQUEST_DECLINED, the SBP Response frame shall not include a Sensing Measurement Parameter element nor an SBP Parameters element.

-On receiving an SBP Response frame, the SBP initiator shall validate the SBP Response frame by ensuring its fields are valid.
-If the SME of an SBP initiator receives an MLME-SBP.confirm primitive with Status Code parameter equal to REQUEST_DECLINED or REJECTED_WITH_SUGGESTED_CHANGES, or if it does not receive a MLME-SBP.confirm primitive with Status Code parameter equal to SUCCESS within aSBPSetupExpiry of issuing the corresponding MLME-SBP.request primitive, the SBP procedure setup exchange shall be considered unsuccessful.
+On receiving an SBP Response frame, the SBP initiator shall validate the SBP Response frame by ensuring its fields are valid and issue an MLME-SBP.confirm primitive.
+If the Status Code field within the received SBP Response frame is equal to REQUEST_DECLINED or REJECTED_WITH_SUGGESTED_CHANGES, or if the SBP initiator does not receive an SBP Response frame with the Status Code field equal to SUCCESS within aSBPSetupExpiry of sending the corresponding SBP Request frame, the SBP procedure setup exchange shall be considered unsuccessful.

-The Sensing Measurement Parameters parameter within the MLME-SENSMSMTSESSION.request primitive issued to initiate a sensing procedure used to satisfy an SBP request should be identical to the SensingMeasurementParameters parameter within the corresponding MLME-SBP.request primitive.
-The Measurement Session ID parameter within the MLME-SENSMSMTSESSION.request primitive issued to initiate a sensing procedure used to satisfy an SBP request shall be identical to the Measurement Session ID parameter within the corresponding MLME-SBP.response primitive.
+The Sensing Measurement Parameters element within the Sensing Measurement Request frame sent by the SBP responder to initiate a sensing procedure used to satisfy an SBP request should be identical to the Sensing Measurement Parameters element within the corresponding SBP Request frame.
+The Measurement Session ID Indication field within the Sensing Measurement Request frame sent by the SBP responder to initiate a sensing procedure used to satisfy an SBP request shall be identical to the Measurement Session ID Indication field within the corresponding SBP Response frame.